 California allows temporary, rehabilitative, and permanent spousal support to be awarded during a divorce, when applicable, which means not every marriage’s dissolution will end in one spouse receiving alimony payments.
 All spousal support requirements will be determined based on the merits of each case and are not guaranteed.
-Our Los Angeles family law attorney can help you determine your eligibility to pursue alimony during a free consultation.
+Our family law attorney can help you determine your eligibility to pursue alimony during a free consultation.

 What Happens When One Spouse’s Infidelity Causes a California Divorce?